Kitware/VTK/Documentation/Doxygen/PythonWrappers.md

 # Python Wrappers

-The Python wrappers for VTK are produced algorithmically from the VTK header files, and using VTK through Python is very much like using VTK through C++.
-Nearly all of the same functionality is available, with Python types converted automatically to C++ types and vice-versa.
-This document assumes that you are already familiar with VTK itself, and want to know more details about how to use VTK through Python.
+# Introduction {#introduction}

+This document is a reference for using VTK from Python.
+It is not a tutorial and provides very little information about VTK itself, but instead describes in detail the features of the Python wrappers and how using VTK from Python differs from using VTK from C++.
+It assumes that the reader is already somewhat familiar with both Python and VTK.

+# Background {#background}

+The Python wrappers are automatically generated from the VTK source code, and for the most part, there is a one-to-one mapping between the VTK classes and methods that you can use from Python and the ones that you can use from C++.
+More specifically, the wrappers are a package of Python extension modules that interface directly to the VTK C++ libraries.
+When you use VTK through the wrappers, you are actually executing compiled C++ code, and there is very little performance difference between VTK/C++ and VTK/Python.

 # Installation {#installation}

-The most convenient way to install VTK for Python is with pip, which is a package manager that comes with Python:
+VTK for Python can be installed via either conda or pip, where the conda packages is maintained on conda-forge, while the pip packages are maintained by the VTK developers themselves.
+If you are first getting started, then pip is probably the most convenient way to install VTK for Python:

     pip install vtk